mflowgen/mflowgen/docs/stdlib-innovus-floorplan.rst

 and scripts are and what they do.
 Here is a list of scripts you might tweak at this step:

+- :download:`floorplan.tcl
-- ``floorplan.tcl`` -- This is where we size the core area (targeting a certain density) and aspect ratio.
+  <../steps/cadence-innovus-init/scripts/floorplan.tcl>` -- This is where
+  we size the core area (targeting a certain density) and aspect ratio.
   This is also where we place macros.
 A reasonable density target is about 75%, and a very aggressive density is over 90%.
 Aspect ratios that are square are generally preferred over long rectangular ones.
 Rectangular floorplans place more stress on either horizontal or vertical routing resources and also make it difficult to place macros.
 Note that ``planDesign`` is the command that automatically places your macros.

+- :download:`pin-assignments.tcl
-- ``pin-assignments.tcl`` -- This is where we use the "editPin" command to spread pins along the sides on specific metal layers.
+  <../steps/cadence-innovus-init/scripts/pin-assignments.tcl>` -- This is
+  where we use the "editPin" command to spread pins along the sides on specific metal layers.
 We could also read a pre-saved io file in this script.

+- :download:`make-path-groups.tcl
-- ``make-path-groups.tcl`` -- You can create path groups to tell the timing engine to prioritize certain paths that you may find more important than others (e.g., paths to macros).
+  <../steps/cadence-innovus-init/scripts/make-path-groups.tcl>` -- You can
+  create path groups to tell the timing engine to prioritize certain paths that you may find more important than others (e.g., paths to macros).
   During timing optimization, the tool loops through each of the path groups and tries to fix the worst paths in each group.
 If there were only a single path group, the tool might never work on paths further down the list that you as a designer know are important.
 Enough useful path groups have been set for you that you will likely not need to add any more.

 Here is a list of checks you will want to run through before moving on to the next step: